remixz/publish-release/README.md

 * `upload-asset` - `{name}` - Emits before an asset file starts uploading.
 Emits the `name` of the file.
 * `upload-progress` - `{name, progress}` - Emits while a file is uploading.
 Emits the `name` of the file, and a `progress` object from [`progress-stream`](https://github.com/freeall/progress-stream).
 * `uploaded-asset` - `{name}` - Emits after an asset file is successfully uploaded.
 Emits the `name` of the file.

+### Usage with Gulp

+Please see the Gulp version of this module: https://github.com/Aluxian/gulp-github-release